ssvlabs/ssv/docs/specs/NETWORKING.md

 `Operator Key` is used for decryption of share's keys that are used for signing/verifying consensus messages and duties. \
 Exporter and Bootnode does not hold this key.

-In adition, Operator nodes will expose an `Operator ID` that is calculated from the operator public key, and helps to identify a peer in the network.
+In addition, Operator nodes will expose an `Operator ID` that is calculated from the operator public key, and helps to identify a peer in the network.

 ### Network Discovery